 Kay G. Oken

 Before joining Liberty Fellowship, Kay was an Account Manager at C.H.
 Robinson, Inc., where she provided transportation logistics solutions for customers throughout the Southeastern United States.
 Her prior experience includes various positions in the hospitality and golf tourism industry, working for Wild Dunes Resort, Kiawah Island Golf Resort, and the Charleston Area Convention and Visitors Bureau.
-Kay is a member of the Palmetto Curling Club and serves as vice president of their board.
-She also is active in her daughters’ schools and is vice president of the Mitchell Road Elementary School PTA Board.
+Kay is a member of the Palmetto Curling Club and serves on the Mitchell Road Elementary School PTA Board.
 Kay grew up in Virginia and graduated from James Madison University.
-She has lived in South Carolina for 20 years and currently resides in Greenville.
+She has lived in South Carolina for over 20 years and currently resides in Greenville.

 A. George (Skip) Battle